ojiofong/ojiofong.github.io/_posts/2016-08-29-android-thread-pool.md

 ---

-The knowledge of thread pools is required in advanced Android application development.
+The knowledge of thread pool is required in advanced Android application development.
 If you want to build the fastest app possible then you need to leverage multi-threading.
 This is a simplified introduction to Thread Pools and ThreadPoolExecutor on Android.
 This article is also relevant to Java development.

 *Note* — the code snippets in this article prioritize simplicity and readability over optimization.
 So, please let’s not nitpick about String concatenation or findViewById in a loop etc. However, any improvements related to the topic will be much appreciated.